werf/multiwerf/README.md

 curl -L https://raw.githubusercontent.com/flant/multiwerf/master/get.sh | bash
 ```

-Also you can manually download a binary for your platform from [github releases](https://github.com/flant/multiwerf/releases) or from [bintray latest version](https://bintray.com/flant/multiwerf/multiwerf/_latestVersion).
+Also you can manually download a binary for your platform from [github releases](https://github.com/flant/multiwerf/releases) or from [bintray mirror](https://bintray.com/flant/multiwerf/multiwerf/_latestVersion).

 It is recommended to install multiwerf with enabled self updates as described in [Installation and update](#installation-and-update).